penguin-teal/gnome-openweather/README.md

 # Configuration

-Launch *gnome-shell-extension-prefs* (reachable also through the *Weather Settings* button on the extension popup) and select *Weather* from the drop-down menu to edit the configuration.
+Launch *gnome-shell-extension-prefs* (reachable also through the *Weather Settings* button on the extension popup) and select *YAWE* from the drop-down menu to edit the configuration.

 ![Screenshot](https://github.com/jenslody/gnome-shell-extension-weather/raw/master/data/weather-settings.gif)